Create Pod Identity Association

 roleArn |

 [required] The Amazon Resource Name (ARN) of the IAM role to associate with the service account.
-The EKS Pod Identity agent manages credentials to assume this role for applications in the containers in the pods that use this service account. |
+The EKS Pod Identity agent manages credentials to assume this role for applications in the containers in the Pods that use this service account. |

 clientRequestToken |